I'm Thinking of Ending Things: Plot

-A young woman contemplates ending her approximately seven-week relationship with her boyfriend Jake while on a trip to meet his parents at their farm.
-During the drive, Jake attempts to recite a poem he read when he was younger, "Ode: Intimations of Immortality", and asks the young woman to recite an original poem of hers to pass time.
-After she recites a morbid poem about coming home, they arrive at the farmhouse owned by Jake's parents.
-Jake takes her to the barn, where he recounts a story about how the farm's pigs died after being eaten alive by maggots.
 Throughout the film, the main narrative is intercut with footage of an elderly janitor working at a high school, including scenes in which he sees students rehearsing Oklahoma! and watches a romantic comedy film.

+A young woman (whose occupation and name change throughout) contemplates ending her relationship with her boyfriend Jake while on a trip to meet his parents at their farm.
+During the drive, Jake attempts to recite a poem he read when he was younger, "Ode: Intimations of Immortality," and asks her to recite an original poem of hers to pass time.
+After she recites a morbid poem about coming home, they arrive at the farmhouse.
+Jake takes her to the barn, where he recounts a story about the farm's pigs being eaten alive by maggots.

-Upon entering the farmhouse, the young woman notices scratches on the door leading to the basement.
-At dinner with Jake's parents, she (whose occupation and name change throughout) shows them photographs of her landscape paintings and explains how she met Jake at a trivia night in a bar, with narrative inconsistencies.
-Later, she notices a picture of Jake as a child, but becomes confused after initially recognizing the child as herself.
-She receives a call from a friend with a female name, and a mysterious male voice explains that there is "one question to answer".
-Over the course of the night, Jake's parents transform into their younger and older selves, though nobody on screen comments on this.
-When the young woman takes a nightgown down to the basement to wash, she discovers several janitor uniforms in the washing machine and finds posters for Ralph Albert Blakelock exhibitions that have images of paintings seemingly identical to her own.
-She also receives another call from the same mysterious voice.
+Upon entering the farmhouse, the woman notices scratches on the basement door.
+At dinner, she shows Jake's parents photographs of her landscape paintings and says she met Jake at a trivia night in a bar, with narrative inconsistencies.
+Later, she notices a childhood picture of Jake, but becomes confused after initially recognizing the child as herself.
+She receives a call from a friend with a female name, and a mysterious male voice explains that there is "one question to answer."
+Over the course of the night, Jake's parents transform into their younger and older selves, though nobody comments on this.
+When the woman takes a nightgown down to the basement to wash, she discovers several janitor uniforms in the washing machine and finds posters for Ralph Albert Blakelock exhibitions that have images of paintings seemingly identical to her own.
+She receives another call from the same mysterious voice.

-On the drive home, Jake refers to several events that evening which the young woman does not remember and then claims she drank a lot of wine.
+On the drive home, Jake refers to several events that evening which the woman does not remember and then claims she drank a lot of wine.
 Word association leads to an extended critical discussion of John Cassavetes' A Woman Under the Influence.
-Even though snow is falling, the couple stops at Tulsey Town, a drive-through ice cream stand, whose employees are students at the janitor's school.
-When the young woman is leaving, an employee with a rash says they are scared for her.
+The couple stops at Tulsey Town, a drive-through ice cream stand, whose employees are students at the janitor's school.
+When the woman is leaving, an employee with a rash says they are scared for her.